Reports / Reports

 True Cost of Food: Measuring What Matters to Transform the U.S. Food System

-This report outlines the true cost of food, which includes the impacts on our health, the environment, biodiversity, livelihoods, and much more.
-With this new analysis, governments, advocates, corporations, and individuals are better equipped to catalyze the change needed to develop a truly nourishing, equitable, and sustainable food system in the United States.
+This report reveals the true cost of food, encompassing its effects on health, the environment, biodiversity, and livelihoods.
+The analysis empowers governments, advocates, corporations, and individuals to drive the changes needed for a nourishing, equitable, and sustainable U.S. food system.

 The True Cost of Food in the U.S.